New Tang Dynasty Television: Promotion of misinformation and conspiracy theories

-NTD has produced videos about topics such as a supposed connection between Wall Street and COVID-19, and a supposed plan by China to destroy America.
+NTD has produced videos about topics such as a supposed connection between Wall Street and COVID-19, and a supposed plan by the People's Republic of China to destroy America.
 NTD's Edge of Wonder YouTube channel has promoted QAnon, Moon landing conspiracy theories, the deep state conspiracy theory and 9/11 conspiracy theories.

 On April 7, 2020, NTD uploaded a video released by The Epoch Times.
 The video was flagged by Facebook as "partly false" for "the unsupported hypothesis that SARS-CoV-2 is a bioengineered virus released from a Wuhan research laboratory."
 The video featured Judy Mikovits, an anti-vaccination activist.
-The fact-checker Health Feedback said of the video that "several of its core scientific claims are false and its facts, even when accurate, are often presented in a misleading way."
+The fact-checker Health Feedback said of the video that "several of its core scientific claims are false and its facts, even when accurate, are often presented in a misleading way".

 On August 6, 2020, Facebook removed hundreds of fake accounts by a digital company called TruthMedia that promoted Epoch Times and NTD content and pro-Trump conspiracy theories about COVID-19 and protests in the United States.
 The operation included 303 Facebook accounts, 181 pages, 44 Facebook groups and 31 Instagram accounts, which in total were followed by more than 2 million people.
 Snopes and NBC News reported that TruthMedia had ties to the Epoch Media Group, but Stephen Gregory, publisher of The Epoch Times, denied this.

 In October 2021, NTD aired a report claiming that more people were dying due to side effects from the COVID-19 vaccine than the virus itself in Taiwan.
 The fact-checking website Polygraph.info found that the majority of people who died after vaccination had succumbed to pre-existing conditions or chronic diseases.

 In September 2022, NTD promoted rumors that a "coup" against Xi Jinping had occurred and that he was under house arrest.
 The rumors went viral on social media.
 Xi made a public appearance on September 27, after a brief absence since mid-September.